snowdrop4/acornserver/README.md

 # Feature List & Roadmap

 * 🟩 Robust database schema
-    - 🟩 Capable of disambiguating multiple artists with the same name
 * 🟩 Search
     - 🟩 With autocomplete
     - 🟨 Advanced search with filters